 • Food: 3 meals per day

-• Airport pick up and drop off on Sundays only from King Shaka International Airport, Durban
+• Airport pick up and drop off on Sundays only at King Shaka International Airport in Durban

 • Training: Pre-departure information pack, on-site orientation and project induction